mist64/cbmbus_doc/3 Commodore DOS.md

 [^7]: Commodore DOS breaks the layer 3 convention in this case.
 An `UNLISTEN` event does not signal the termination of a byte stream, it should merely pause it.

 [^8]: Many [sources](https://spiro.trikaliotis.net/Book#vic1541) describe the "`B-R`" and "`B-W`" commands as buggy because their behavior didn't seem to make sense and the explanation seemed to have been missing from common forms of documentation.
+XXX describe "random files" use case

+[^9]: The feature has existed in all Commodore drives [since the release of the 1540](https://github.com/mist64/cbmsrc/blob/master/DOS_1540/utlodr), but they only started documenting it with the 1551 drive, and never documented the actual file format or the algorithm for the required checksum.
+The 1540, early 1541 drives as well as the D9060/D9090 hard disks supported the also undocumented "boot clip": a device that grounds certain pins on the data connector and will force the unit to execute the first file on disk.
+All this hints at this mostly being a feature that was used in-house.